‘Shadow Of The Tomb Raider’ Receives Mixed Reviews From Critics

 Despite the sexualized nature of her original, poorly-rendered design, Lara Croft has become a strong source of girl power since 1996.
 She’s evolved from a messy jumble of polygons to the empowered, competent woman we see on our screens today.
-In the new trilogy of games by Square Enix, she’s more realistic than ever.
+In the new trilogy of games published by Square Enix, she’s more realistic than ever.

 The three-part series has come to a close with Shadow of the Tomb Raider, the final installment of her origin story.
 While everyone can agree that it pulls no punches regarding the action and adventure we’ve come to expect, some critics have found it somewhat lacking in other areas.